 St. Johns Lutheran Church, St. Louis City

-The following indexes and/or records from this congregation are available:
+The following original church records from this congregation are now available:

-Information about these baptisms, burials and marriages was first published in the St. Louis Genealogical Society Quarterly, various volumes from 1994 through 2005.
-See the Baptism and Marriages pages for specific dates.
+In addition to the data above, information about the early baptisms, burials, and marriages from this church was first published in the St. Louis Genealogical Society Quarterly, various volumes from 1991 through 2005.
+See the individual pages for specific dates of publication.

 Opened in 1865; still open in 2016